jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 ## Traditional Singleton Causes Unit Testing Concerns
 Singleton allows only one instance regardless of when or where it is accessed.
 Its access often resides deep within the code, often embedded within a statement.
 These attributes can create unit testing concerns.

 Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in unit testing.
 And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance for each of those tests.
-There will be one instance that all of your unit test cases may be accessing at the same time, and that Singleton instance may be coupled to an external dependency.
+There will be one instance that all your unit test cases may be accessing at the same time, and that Singleton instance may be coupled to an external dependency.
 The execution of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

 I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
 Their technique didn't use Singleton.
 It was more like the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html), but it still used static methods everywhere.
 While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize Test Doubles for these static methods.
 I used [Mockito's](https://site.mockito.org/) static method mocking.
 While it worked, it was not the most elegant mechanism I’ve seen, but it allowed me to inject Test Doubles and avoid the Singleton type of testing issues listed above.